NakovD/Star-Wars-Fan-Site/README.md

 ### BackEnd API

 The project can not work without the BackEnd API.
-The API is in the project repo in folder: BackEnd API.
+The API is in the project repo in folder: StarWarsFanSiteServer.
+The docs of the API can be found [here](https://github.com/NakovD/Star-Wars-Fan-Site/blob/master/StarWarsFanSiteServer/README.md).